karelrappo/karelrappo/README.md

 ## 👨‍💻About me

-* Financial analyst with strong technical data-related skills
+* Data analyst with strong background in Finance
 * from the land of unicorns - Estonia
 * Do website development as a hobby
-* Self-learned R, SQL, Python
+* Self-learned Python, SQL, R

 ## 📚Skills
 * Financial modelling
-* Data manipulation and analysis
+* Data manipulation & analysis
 * BI & ETL development

 ### Stack: